Viva Maria!: Critical response

-Awards
+In a mixed review, Penelope Houston of Sight and Sound wrote that "there are moments in the film when one might accuse Malle himself of belabouring a few dead horses—echoes of other films, debts to assorted directors which he has not been able fully to pay off in kind: to Ophuls, Renoir again for greasepaint and circuses, the American musical, the Marx Brothers", concluding, "But if there is ever any danger of the film actually melting away as one watches, Malle has his built-in double insurance: viva, in fact, Maria et Maria."

+Accolades

-Both Moreau and Bardot were nominated for Best Foreign Actress at the 20th British Academy Film Awards; Jeanne Moreau won the award.
+Both Moreau and Bardot were nominated for Best Foreign Actress at the 20th British Academy Film Awards; Moreau won the award.

 Home video

 MGM/UA released Viva Maria! on VHS in February 1994.

-The last minute of the movie, depicting the women singing a song in Spanish on stage, was cut after the film's New York premiere.
-MGM Technical Services archivist John Kirk was able to restore this final scene to the laserdisc release in 1998.
+The last minute of the film, depicting the women singing a song in Spanish on stage, was cut after the film's New York premiere.
+MGM Technical Services archivist John Kirk was able to restore this final scene to the LaserDisc release in 1998.
 The version shown on MGM's This TV cable channel includes the scene.

 Adaptations

 The film was adapted into a newspaper comic in 1965, drawn by Julio Ribera.